dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 > [!NOTE]
 > Beginning with EF Core 6.0 related entity types are configured as owned by default.
 To prevent this for a specific entity type call <xref:Microsoft.EntityFrameworkCore.ModelBuilder.Entity%2A?displayProperty=nameWithType>.

-For Cosmos, owned entities are embedded in the same item as the owner.
+For Azure Cosmos DB, owned entities are embedded in the same item as the owner.
 To change a property name use [ToJsonProperty](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.ToJsonProperty):

 [!code-csharp[PropertyNames](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=PropertyNames)]